| Bali Usada - a week of Tapa Brata with Merta Ada

 better.
 Another time he said twice a day would be good and a retreat

 once a year.
 All very much like what my Buddhist teachers have advised.
+One distinctive feature of the retreat was that the

 noble silence ended on Friday before lunch so that we had a full day for